gr8willi35/DSI_CS3/README.md

 ### Model Building

 Next step in the process was to build a basic model.
 I performed a train-test-split to seperate my data into a training set and a test set, and I chose to use the ensemble method random forest from scikit learn for my model.
-I chose a TF*IDF Using the default parameters I was able achieve an accuracy of 84%.
+I chose a TF&ast;IDF Using the default parameters I was able achieve an accuracy of 84%.

 The most most important words are displayed in the following figure.